andrzejolszak/picat-blazor-monaco-ide/README.md

 ![](screenshot.png)

 ## Live demo
-The code editor is available on the below link.
+A live demo of the code editor is available on the below link.
 It runs completely client-side and will not send you code to any server.
 Please note that this demo does not include the Web API Compiler component, so some features like syntax error highlighting, compilation, code execution and test runners will not be available.
 However, you can turn it into a complete IDE experience if you simply start the Web API Compiler service component on your own machine.

 https://andrzejolszak.github.io/picat-blazor-monaco-ide/PicatBlazorMonaco/publish/wwwroot/